Hebrews 13:8 · Hebrews · Updated April 25, 2026

 Interpretation and theological stakes

 Alternatively, the Eastern Orthodox tradition focuses on Christ's immutability as a reflection of His divine essence and His enduring presence in the Church.
-This reading highlights that Jesus's constancy is not just a matter of theological doctrine but a lived reality within the community of believers.
+This reading indicates that Jesus's constancy is not just a matter of theological doctrine but a lived reality within the community of believers.
 For the Orthodox, Hebrews 13:8 emphasizes the perpetual presence of Christ in the sacraments and the life of the Church.
 This interpretation sees the passage as a reassurance that the same Jesus who was present in the early Church continues to sustain and guide the faithful today, maintaining the unity and holiness of the Church through time.

 Continue reading with a Scholar plan